-The first aid kit is an absolute necessity in every emergency.
+The first aid kit is an absolute necessity in every emergency, it’s always on the list of the most crucial survival gear.
 It must contain all the necessary items that you can use to immediately treat an injury, such as bandages, suture kit, sterile gauze pads, tourniquet and iodine.
 But since we are dealing with wildfires, make sure that it contains items that treat burns as well.
 I’m talking about a burn relief gel, ointment or spray, as well as burn dressing.

 4. Additional Clothes

 The entire family should have at least one change of clothes for a member.
 This could be especially useful if the clothes you’re wearing have absorbed smoke or were damaged by fire.
 In an extreme case where you might be spending a night outside, make sure that the clothes are warm.
 If case of socks and underwear, it is advisable to have more than one change.